Justin Brownlee: National team career

 In August 2018, Brownlee expressed his desire to stay in the Philippines and be a naturalized citizen.
 On August 15, 2018, a bill has been filed at the House of Representatives during the 18th Congress to grant Filipino citizenship to Brownlee.
-The bill did not became law, and was refiled in the 19th Congress.
+The bill did not become law, and was refiled in the 19th Congress.
 The proposed measure, House Bill 6224 was approved by the House of Representatives in November 2022.
 A counterpart bill in the Senate was likely passed the following month.
-President Bongbong Marcos signed the measure into law on January 12, 2023.
+President Bongbong Marcos signed the measure into law on January 12, 2023, making Brownlee eligible to play for the Philippine national basketball team as a naturalized player under FIBA eligibility rules.
+He made his debut for the team in the 2023 FIBA Basketball World Cup Asian qualifier game against Lebanon on February 24, 2023.